Jeff Ragsdale: Other career

 among others.
 The New York Times asserts that Ragsdale's "work sometimes involves blurring lines between reality and performance".

 In 2011 Ragsdale published the book-length essay "Rage", which was run in The Seattle Review, and in 2012, he became a contributor to the online culture magazine The Nervous Breakdown.

 Ragsdale appeared in a supporting role in the feature film Sister Italy in 2012.

 During 2012 and 2013 Ragsdale lived in Canada and produced, shot and edited an "immersion documentary" in which he accompanied Canadian sex workers on hundreds of calls over a span of months.

 On May 17, 2015 Ragsdale appeared on the most popular Australian talk show, Sunrise.
 Ragsdale made a documentary of the events leading up to the interview, titled Behind the Glitter.

 Personal life and activism

-Ragsdale is an activist, participating in and organizing several protests and demonstrations for causes, one of which was prompted by the murder of Imette St. Guillen.
+Ragsdale was an activist, participating in and organizing several protests and demonstrations for causes, one of which was prompted by the murder of Imette St. Guillen.
 The resulting protest, organized by Ragsdale, helped contribute to the closing of The Falls bar in New York City.

+Jeffrey died from cancer on September 22, 2023, at the age of 51.
+At the time of his death, he was residing in Santa Monica, California.